The Liver Tumor Segmentation Benchmark (LiTS): Results

+\paragraph{Overview} The results of the liver segmentation task showed high Dice scores; most teams achieved more than 0.930.
+It indicated that solely using the Dice score could not distinguish a clear winner.
+When we compared the progress with the two LiTS benchmarks, the results of MICCAI 2017 were slightly better than the MICCAI-MSD 2018 in terms of ASD (1.104 \emph{vs.} 1.342).
+It might be because the algorithms for MICCAI-MSD were optimized considering their generalizability on different organs and imaging modalities.
+In contrast, the methods for MICCAI 2017 were specifically optimized for liver and CT imaging.
+The ranking result is shown in Table~\ref{tab:lits_liver_segmentation}.

-The evaluation of the liver segmentation task relied on all seven metrics explained in the previous chapter with the Dice score per case acting as the main metric used for the final ranking (Tab.~\ref{tab:lits_liver_segmentation}).
-Almost all methods except the last three achieved Dice per case values of above 0.920 with the best one scoring 0.970.
-Ranking positions remain relatively stable when ordering submissions according to the other overlap metrics Dice global and VOE with most methods only changing by a few spots and the top four methods only interchanging positions among themselves.
-The position variation is larger when using the surface distance metrics ASSD, MSD and RMSD as a basis for the ranking with some methods moving up to 8 positions.
-However on average, the best performing Dice per case methods still also achieve the lowest surface distance values with the winning method retaining the top spot in all rankings.
-The highest variation of results is observed by the RVD metric where little correlations with the Dice per case ranking positions remains.
+\paragraph{LiTS--MICCAI 2017} The evaluation of the liver segmentation task relied on the three metrics explained in the previous chapter, with the Dice score per case acting as the primary metric used for the final ranking.
+Almost all methods except the last three achieved Dice per case values above 0.920, with the best one scoring 0.963.
+Ranking positions remain relatively stable when ordering submissions according to the other surface distance metric.
+Most methods changed by a few spots, and the top four methods were only interchanging positions among themselves.
+The position variation was more significant than the Dice score when using the surface distance metric ASD for the ranking, with some methods moving up to 4 positions.
+However, on average, the top-2 performing Dice per case methods still achieved the lowest surface distance values, with the winning method retaining the top spot in two rankings.

+\paragraph{LiTS--MICCAI--MSD 2018} The performance of Decathlon methods in liver segmentation showed similar results compared to MICCAI 2017.
+In both challenges, one could observe that the difference in Dice scores between top-performing methods was insignificant mainly because the liver is a large organ.
+The comparison of ASD between MICCAI 2018 and MICCAI 2017 confirmed that state-of-the-art methods could automatically segment the liver with similar performance to manual expert annotation for most cases.
+However, the methods exclusively trained for liver segmentation in MICCAI 2017 showed better segmentations under challenging cases (1.104 vs. 1.342).